 During the program establishment phase there are limited results or analysis required.
-Year 1 and Year 2 annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveysn and preparation for farm operator interviews.
+In years one to three of the plan, annual reports provide a summary of activities including baseline data review, selection of monitoring sites for field surveys and preparation for farm operator interviews.
 Wildlife compensation program information from the Ministry of Agriculture will be analyzed upon receipt.

-Consultation, field surveys and interviews will be completed over 10 years, commencing in December 2017 (5 years prior to reservoir filling) and ending 5 years after reservoir filling in accordance with Condition 31 requirements.
+Consultation, field surveys and interviews will be completed over 10 years, commencing in December 2018 (5 years prior to reservoir filling) and ending 5 years after reservoir filling in accordance with EAC Condition 31 requirements.

-- From April 2016 to December 2017, work will continue to obtain and review historical data from the B.C.
-Ministry of Agriculture's Wildlife Damage Compensation Program. - Identification of field survey locations will be completed with use of new maps developed and on site ground truthing, as required.
-Contacts will be identified, a questionnaire will be developed, and farm operators within 5 km of the reservoir will be invited to participate. - Efforts will be made to collaborate with associations, producer groups and government agencies that may have data or local knowledge related to this monitoring plan, including establishing an annual consultation with the Peace River Regional District Wildlife Committee, representatives of key provincial agencies, including the Ministry of Agriculture, Ministry of Environment, and Ministry of Forests, Lands and Natural Resource Operations, and interested producer groups to discuss the monitoring plan, findings, and possible modifications to the plan, as required.
+- Work will continue to obtain and review historical data from the B.C.
+Ministry of Agriculture's Agriculture Wildlife Program. - Identification of field survey locations will be completed with use of new maps developed and on site ground truthing, as required.
+Contacts will be identified, data collection sheets will be developed, and farm operators within 5 km of the reservoir will be invited to participate. - Data Collection sheets will be finalized in order to record and analyze crop depredation events and will be distributed to participating farmers in 2019. - BC Hydro is seeking to enter into a data sharing agreement with the Ministry of Agriculture for the purposes of the program. - Efforts will be made to collaborate with associations, producer groups and government agencies that may have data or local knowledge related to this monitoring plan, including establishing an annual consultation with the Peace River Regional District Wildlife Committee, representatives of key provincial agencies, including the Ministry of

+Agriculture, Ministry of Environment, and Ministry of Forests, Lands and Natural Resource Operations, and interested producer groups to discuss the monitoring plan, findings, and possible modifications to the plan, as required.